 You are responsible for processing employees' reimbursement requests at your company.
-You need for everyone to submit their requests by Dec.
-8th, but every month some people try to send theirs after the due date.
-You don't want them to do this, so in an e-mail you remind everyone of the due date and then write:
+You need for everyone to submit their requests by the 8th of each month, but every month some people try to send theirs after the due date.
+You don't want them to do this, so in an e-mail you remind everyone of the due date and then write this.

 When you have certain rules that people have to follow, sometimes you let a few people break the rules.
-For example, when I was a high school teacher, I used to let some students turn in their homework late if they had a good reason why they couldn't finish it in time.
 Letting people break the rules is called "making an exception".

 For example, a teacher might let some students turn in their homework late if they have a good reason why they couldn't finish the homework by the deadline: